evaleek/cookiecut/README.md

 ### Frequency domain pattern matching

-When the user inputs more than one character to represent a cell value threshold, CookieCut picks for each cell the character best matching its rough greyscale pattern.
+When the user inputs more than one character to represent a cell value threshold, CookieCut picks for each cell the character best matching its rough greyscale pattern by comparison in the frequency domain.

+- The candidate glyphs and image cell are each downscaled to 8 pixels
+- The [discrete cosine transform](https://wikipedia.org/wiki/Discrete_cosine_transform) of each is taken
-Downscaled candidate glyphs are best-fit to downscaled image cells by least total distance of the lower-frequency components of each of their [discrete cosine transforms](https://wikipedia.org/wiki/Discrete_cosine_transform).
+- Each candidate glyph is compared to the cell by distance of the lower-frequency components
+- The least total distance glyph is selected to represent the cell